shopware/shopware/changelog/release-6-5-5-1/2023-08-28-fix-remaining-php-8-2-deprecations.md

 issue: NEXT-29164
 ---
 # Core
-* Remove properties added in error to `SalesChannelContext`
+* Removed properties added in error to `SalesChannelContext`
 * Added missing properties to entities so that dynamically created property deprecations are not raised
-* Add getters and setters for new properties
+* Added getters and setters for new properties